Separative Methods Applied to Cultural Property

-Protocols for the detection of chemical markers of fungal strain contamination are organized around the characterization of microbial organic compounds by GC/MS and GCxGC/MS (mono-dimensional and two-dimensional gas chromatography coupled with mass spectrometry, respectively) and by liquid chromatography coupled with high-resolution mass spectrometry, LC/MS.
+Protocols for the detection of chemical markers of contamination of fungal strains will be organized around the characterization of microbial organic compounds by GC/MS, two-dimensional gas chromatography/mass spectrometry GCxGC/MS and liquid chromatography coupled to high resolution mass spectrometry LC/MS.

 In the field of conservation sciences, there is a great potential value to wait from the development of new methods for rapid screening that can provide reliable qualitative or quantitative information on the presence of chemical markers of contamination or degradation.
 For this reason, another research topic focuses on the potential offered by new methods of ionization at atmospheric pressure (desorption - electrospray ionisation DESI for the analysis of samples without solvent extraction and with a minimum preparation of the samples to be analyzed.